-Services that are covered for you What you must pay when you get these services Í In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
+Services that are covered for you What you must pay when you get these services , in the second In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital \$150 copay per day for days 1-100 Inpatient hospital stay is not required prior to admission.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits. \$0 copay for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Supervised Exercise Therapy (SET) Prior authorization is required after 36 visits. \$20 copay for each Medicare-covered SET visit.
-50% of the total cost for each Medicare- covered SET visit.
-SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Supervised Exercise Therapy (SET) Prior authorization is required after 36 visits. \$25 copay for each Medicare-covered SET visit. \$0 copay for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+SET is covered for members who have symptomatic peripheral artery disease (PAD). proventive benefite.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.